JakubSmid/MRI-ischemic-stroke-segmentation/datasets/README.md

 - `Leze_FLAIR_DWI2.nrrd` - manual lesion segmentation by the expert
 - `BETmask.nii.gz` - brain mask generated using HD-BET

-Case number `2290867` has corrupted lesion segmentation file inside one of the anat folders, thus whole patient is skipped by dataset loader.
+Case number `2290867` has corrupted lesion segmentation file inside one of the anat folders, thus whole patient is skipped by the dataset loader.
+Label of `898251/Anat_20220314` is not corresponding to any image, thus whole patient is skipped by the dataset loader.

 ### Folder structure
 ```